 T1D is an autoimmune disease in which a person’s pancreas stops producing insulin - a hormone essential to turning food into energy.
 It strikes both children and adults and is unrelated to diet and lifestyle.

-T1D is on our minds every second of every day...Shanley's life depends on it.
-The insulin she takes gives her the gift of life each day, but that same insulin also has the power to take it away.
+We don’t tell people that the insulin she takes gives her the gift of life each day, is the same insulin that has the power to take it away.

 With T1D there are no days off, and there is no cure – yet.
 Your support of JDRF can help change that.
 By donating or joining our team today, you can help JDRF fund research that impacts the lives of the millions of children, adults, and families challenged by T1D every single day.
 With your support, we will turn Type One into Type None.

 Together, our team is walking to create a world without type 1 diabetes (T1D).
 If you would like to walk with us on February 24th at the Mall of America, please register to join Team Sugar Shay and meet us at 8:15am at Kids Footlocker on the East Side, 2nd Floor.
-Please wear purple...Shanley's favorite color!
+Shanley has decided to wear BLUE this year!

 This is a day that Shanley looks forward to all year.
 We are so grateful to all those that walked with us last year.
 Please help us grow the number of people walking for Team Sugar Shay and really bring awareness to T1D.

 "WE THOUGHT WE WOULD HAVE TO TEACH OUR CHILD ABOUT THE WORLD...TURNS OUT WE HAVE TO TEACH THE WORLD ABOUT OUR CHILD"

 Your donation will count towards the team's fundraising total.
 In addition, please give credit to the person that asked for your support to recognize them for their efforts in creating a world without type 1 diabetes (T1D).